I speak with a lot of unhappy attorneys who want to leave the law.

 I left law behind to become a programmer, making websites and pursuing my dream of one day becoming an independent entrepreneur.

 There are a few lessons I took from my transition that I would like to share, which would have smoothed my transition had I known them at the beginning of this process.
 I hope these lessons can help your transition go as efficiently as possible as you begin your process of leaving the law as well.
+(Also, please see the end of this piece for an FAQ/’How To’ on learning to code from scratch.)

 Last week, we discussed why we unhappy, dissatisfied attorneys need to forgive ourselves for all of the things for which we had previously been hard on ourselves.